 National Center on Deaf-Blindness

-: Initiative Lead for Early Identification and Referral
+: Initiative Lead for Early Identification and Intervention

 Portland, OR 97202

-Emma Nelson is a initiative lead for NCDB in the area of Early Identification and Referral.
-She is certified as an early childhood special educator and has taught infants, toddlers, and preschoolers with complex needs including DeafBlindness in classrooms, community, and home based settings.
-From 2013 - 2018 she was the Project Director of the Vermont Sensory Access Project, Vermont’s Federal DeafBlind Project, and was also the Project Director of the Vermont I-Team Early Intervention Project, a project that supports local providers serving infants and toddlers with intensive special needs and their families.
-Emma is trained in Cortical Visual Impairment (CVI) and the CVI Range.
-Emma earned her Master's degree at Hunter College in Early Childhood Special Education with a concentration in severe and multiple disabilities and deafblindness.
+I am certified as an early childhood special educator and have taught infants, toddlers, and preschoolers with complex needs including DeafBlindness in classrooms, community, and home based settings.
+Before coming to NCDB, I served as Project Director of the Vermont Sensory Access Project, Vermont’s Federal DeafBlind Project, as well as the Vermont I-Team Early Intervention Project, a project that supports local providers serving infants and toddlers with intensive special needs and their families.
+I am trained in Cortical Visual Impairment (CVI) and endorsed in the CVI Range and earned my Master's degree at Hunter College in Early Childhood Special Education with a concentration in severe and multiple disabilities and deafblindness.

 Last post, Aug 12, 2014 by